eclipse-cyclonedds/cyclonedds/docs/manual/config/cyclonedds_specifics.rst

 the disadvantage is that it is somewhat more resource-intensive.

-The WHC distinguishes between history to be retained for existing readers (controlled by the writer"s history QoS setting) and the history to be retained for late-joining readers for transient-local writers (controlled by the topic"s durability-service history QoS setting).
+The WHC distinguishes between history to be retained for existing readers (controlled by the writer's history QoS setting) and the history to be retained for late-joining readers for transient-local writers (controlled by the topic's durability-service history QoS setting).
 This makes it possible to create a writer that never overwrites samples for live readers while maintaining only the most recent samples for late-joining readers.
 Moreover, it ensures that the data that is available for late-joining readers